Disease Guide ·Cat Allergies ·2026

 One Itch Note = Lifetime Exclusion

-A single vet note saying "cat scratching" or "mild skin irritation" before enrollment is enough to exclude all future allergy claims permanently.
-Insurers scan records for any hint of symptoms — not a formal diagnosis.
+A single vet note saying "cat scratching" or "mild skin irritation" before enrollment excludes all future allergy claims permanently.
+Insurers scan records for any hint of symptoms - not formal diagnosis.

 Red flag · Chronic condition